Studio 5280 Rooftop Party Raises More Than $100,000 for National Jewish Health Morgridge Academy School for Chronically Ill Children

 The event’s retro vibe was spun throughout the night as digital video disc jockey G-Funk mashed up old-school videos with current musical hits.
 Guests enjoyed decadent desserts from Denver’s top restaurants and drinks from award-winning mixologists.
 Providing entertainment, parting gifts and an additional way to support the school, party-goers made a donation for the opportunity to pick a box that contained a surprise piece of Kendra Scott jewelry, a gift card to a local restaurant or something to stock their bar.

-As a special thank you for supporting their education, the students of Morgridge Academy sent a video to those attending Studio 5280.
+As a special thank you for supporting their education, the students of Morgridge Academy sent a to those attending Studio 5280.

 Rachelle & Chris Bodnar